scoconno/scoconno.github.io/mind/personal/notes.md

 ![image](train.jpg)

 Look first at the engine.
 Now look at the final carriage.
 Are you looking at one and the same train?
-They seem the same; the owner of that train you attend to when watching the engine is identical to the owner of the train you are attending to when you watching the final carriage.
-Suppose, now, we ask in virtue of what is the engine and final carriage numerically identical trains?
+They seem the same; the owner of that train you attend to when watching the engine is identical to the owner of the train you are attending to when watching the final carriage.
+Suppose, now, we ask in virtue of what are these trains identical to one another?
 I think we would all agree that their identity is not explained by any one identical feature intrinsic to each.
 The various train car are one and the same train by virtue of the fact that they are connected to one another---just notice the locks where each car connects with one another.

 When I claim that the cars are the same by virtue of being appropriately connected, I have subtly changed the focus of our initial investigation.
 The individual *train cars* are not numerically identical to one another; the engine is not identical to the coal car.
 And if by 'same train', I mean 'train car', the various trains cars are not numerically identical to one another.
 But I don't mean this when asking whether the cars are identical.
 What I mean to ask is whether the train that the engine is part of is numerically identical to the train that the final carriage is part of.
 Likewise, I can ask whether the body that has my left hand as a part is numerically identical to the body that has my right as a part.
-So, I am not ask whether my left and right hands are identical to one another.
+When I ask this, I am not asking whether my left and right hands are identical to one another.
 I am asking whether they are parts of bodies that are numerically identical to one another.

 Asked in this way, what we would like to know is whether the train cars compose one and the same train, are they parts of the same train.
 To answer this question, we must decide whether the carriages are appropriately related to one another so as to compose a whole train.
 Likewise, instead of asking in virtue of what the various stages of person's life are identical to one another, we can ask in virtue of what all these stages compose one and the same person.
 On this view, the baby and adult are numerically distinct person stages, but they  are stages of one and the same person as it weaves its way through time.

 ## Psychological Continuity--Version 1

-In his 'Essay on Human Understanding' John Locke articulated our third theory of personal identity and perhaps was the first person to do so:
+Just as some connection between the train cars explained why they compose some one train, so too there must be some connection between person stages if they are to compose some one person.
+In his 'Essay on Human Understanding' John Locke articulated one famous answer:

 > “For as far as any intelligent being can repeat the idea of any past action with the same consciousness it had of it at first, and with the same consciousness it has of any present action; so far it is the same personal self.”
 John Locke (§10)

-Locke believes that you are identical to your earlier self by you and that earlier self composing one and the same person.
-Just as some connection between the train cars explained why they compose some one train, so too there must be some connection between person stages if they are to compose some one person.
-According to Locke, that connection was memory.
+According to Locke, the appropriate connection between your later and earlier selves is memory.
 A simple version of his proposal is as follows:

 Memory Continuity:
 : A person A at one time is identical to a person B at a later time if and only if B *remembers* the *experiences* that A has.